 4. Work Is Sacred, Treat It Like That

 Work should be sacred and free from distractions.
 Isolation is the key to build focus.
-Use a separate room or mild music to mute the world.
+Use a separate room or soft music to mute the world.
 Don't eat where you work and vice versa.
-Have a separate place associated with your work hour and treat it like that.
+Have a particular place associated with your work hour and treat it like that.

 It specifically helps when you're working from home.
-At work, you have a dedicated desk and your mind instantly switches to work mode as soon as you reach office.
+You have a dedicated desk at work, and your mind instantly switches to work mode as soon as you reach the office.
 This is something not available at home but can be created easily.
 If you have a desk, use it only when you're going to work and not for eating or other stuff.
-Otherwise, just use something only while working.
+Otherwise, you can use something only while working.
 Your brain will associate that thing with a cue to switch into work mode.
 My cheaper go to stuff was a headphone (even when I am not listening to anything) and a bed table.